cegeka/growth-paths-java-developer/README.md

 * AOP
 * Persistence
 ```
-Exercise: Create your own full stack spring boot application  |advanced?|
+Exercise: Create your own full stack spring boot application  |advanced|
 Website: https://docs.oracle.com/javaee/7/tutorial/index.html |basic|
 Website: getting started Spring |basic|
-Course: spring cursus (pivotal) |basic|
+Course: spring course (pivotal) |basic|
 Book: Patterns of enterprise application architecture (Martin Fowler). |advanced|
 ```
 ### Refactoring
 > Rationale : When writing software for complex business problems, you can assume that your model of the business won't be correct the first time.
-With refactoring you get a set of techniques and patterns, to redesign your model safely and more efficiently.
+With refactoring you get a set of techniques and patterns to redesign your model safely and more efficiently.
 ```
-Book: Refactoring 1 of 2  (Martin Fowler). |basic|
+Book: Refactoring (Martin Fowler). |basic|
+Book: Your code as a crime scene |basic|
 Exercise: movierental (refactoring exercise), kata's |basic|
 Course: Agile software engineering |basic|
 Website: https://refactoring.guru/ |basic|
+Tool: IDE (refactorings/shortcuts)
 ```
 ### Clean code
 > Rationale : This is all about clear communication, again writing software that is read and modified by a lot of people over a period of many years requires the need for clear communication.
 Clean code gives good practices to ensure that code is well written and easier to maintain and understand.